What are the responsibilities and job description for the Street Outreach Specialist position at Friendship Service Center, Inc.?

 - Conduct CAN assessments and facilitate community referrals, coordinating placement in emergency shelters through established protocols and connecting to other resources as required;

-- Enter case notes, referrals, assessments, etc. into Homeless Management Information System (HMIS) and Smartsheets within 48 hours of activity, following case note templates and data hygiene expectations;
+- Enter case notes, referrals, assessments, etc. into Homeless Management Information System (HMIS) and Smartsheets within 48 hours of activity, following case note templates and data expectations;

 - Foster positive relationships with community partners and participants, ensuring timely responses to phone calls and emails, respecting confidentiality and release authorizations;